AmirulOm/tensorflow_capi_sample/README.md

 by now you should be able to call `saved_model_cli` through command line.

-We would need to extract the graph name for the input tensor and output tensor and use that info during calling C API later on.
+We would need to extract the graph names for the input and output tensors and use that information later when calling the C API.
 Here's how:

 ```bash
 saved_model_cli show --dir <path_to_saved_model_folder>